College Core Writing Tutors

 What happens if I put myself on the Drop-In List?

 Know that you are putting yourself on the Drop-In List for the same day you sign up.
 Once you check in, Writing Tutors will only reach out to you during the same day and time they are working.
+Make sure to provide any notes to Tutors about your availablity.

-• If you are waiting for an in-person appointment: Please arrive at the North Reading Room on the 3rd floor of the Harper Memorial Library and wait for your name to be called.
+Please arrive at the Harper East Cubicles on the 3rd floor of the Harper Memorial Library and wait for your name to be called.
+Writing Tutors may also contact you via email at your available time, so please make sure to check your spam folder for any invitation emails that may have been filtered.
 Make sure to bring your document with you to share with the Writing Tutor.

 ESL/EAL Writing Tutor